Nandaka/PixivUtil2/readme.md

   Use different database.
 - setLastModified

-  Set last modified timestamp based on pixiv upload timestamp.
+  Set last modified timestamp based on pixiv upload timestamp to the file.
 - useLocalTimezone

   Use local timezone when setting last modified timestamp/works date.